martinbal96/mig15_fanpage/README.md

 Mig-15 Fangpage

 Save the planet!

 The enemy returned and is stronger and more dangerous than ever.

 Your task is simple, as a heroic pilot of the newest technological miracle - jetplane Mig-15.
 You have to protect your family, country and the most important of all the goverment.
 Good luck!

 This is a simple page featuring endless side scrolling game with increasingly numerous enemies.
-There are three tabs in total 1)the game itself, 2)highscores 3)a little about the game
+There are three tabs in total

+1)the game itself
+2)highscores
+3)a little about the game

 Features:
   - Player character (the plane) that can move up/down, left/right with arrow keys and shoot with left mouse button.